 For more information, please visit the Suquamish Tribe webite.

-Suquamish Farmer's Market open to October 16 - 3PM to 7 PM The beautiful new Suquamish Museum
+Suquamish Seasonal Farmer's Market The beautiful new Suquamish Museum

 and Cultural Center are located just up the hill from the Old-Man-House village

-site, Suquamish Memorial and restores Chief Seattle Grave Site.
+site, Suquamish Memorial and the restored Chief Seattle Grave Site.
 Set in a natural landscape of native plants the 9,000 sf space reflects the traditional Big

 House architecture of the Coast Salish and houses